Building for tomorrow

 Yes and no.

 Goals and directives are more like it.
-On the spending side, the directive is to “be cheap” (e.g., conserve cash) unless it involves our people.
+On the spending side, the directive is to “be frugal” (e.g., conserve cash) unless it involves our people.
 We don’t ever want to be in a position where we need money, that would impact our velocity and my sleep quality.
 We aim to build a successful SaaS company with a unique revenue model – our financial goal is to eclipse $100m in annual recurring revenue by 2030.

 What are the product goals?